JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-privacy-manifest.md

 [App Store Connect](https://appstoreconnect.apple.com) no longer accepts apps that don't specify a reason for using a required reason API in their privacy manifests.

-This is an automatic check, not a manual moderation: your app's code is analyzed, and you receive a list of issues in an email.
+This is an automatic check, not manual moderation: your app's code is analyzed, and you receive a list of issues in an email.
 The email will reference the "ITMS-91053: Missing API declaration" issue, listing all API categories used in the app that fall under the [required reasons](https://developer.apple.com/documentation/bundleresources/describing-use-of-required-reason-api) category.